The

 Cleanup of the inside of the Villa begins

-All the garbage and debris from years of neglect are cleaned out and moved the the behind the Villa.
+All the garbage and debris from years of neglect are cleaned out and moved the behind the Villa.

-June 10, 2025
+June 10 2025

-Phase IB Cultural Resource Management Report Completed
+Phase 1B Cultural Resource Management Report Completed

 Phase 1B Archaeological and Geophysical Survey finalized.